mtrudel/MTMultipleViewController/README.md

 obviously different view controllers is an equally bad idea; where MTMultipleViewController shines is in the grey area in between these two extremes.
-There should be a natural and complementary relationship between the data presented by views embedded within an MTMultipleViewController.
+There should be a natural and complementary relationship between the data presented by views embedded within an MTMultipleViewController; the data in each of the child views should be thematically similar to one another so as to make sense to the user, but different enough so as to require separate view controllers.
+If that describes your use case, then MTMultipleViewController may well be for you.

 ## Contributing